Undergraduate Degrees and Programs

 In addition to programs aimed primarily at undergraduate work, there are several programs that help undergraduate students look forward toward graduate studies.
 These transitional programs include the McNair Scholars program and several programs aimed at preparation for professional schools.
 These preprofessional programs include pre-engineering, pre-law, and preprofessional programs in medicine, veterinary medicine, dentistry, and pharmacy.

 The baccalaureate degree students earn at California State University, San Bernardino will represent work done in three broad areas: General Education, courses in a major, and free electives.
-On Page 68, the General Education program will be explained, and all the courses that comprise the General Education program will be listed.
+The General Education program is explained elsewhere in this catalog, and all the courses that comprise the General Education program are listed.
 It is important to note that not all of these courses will be offered each quarter.
 Students should consult the Class Schedule to find those courses offered during the current quarter.
 Following the General Education requirements are several important process requirements that must be attended to in order to obtain an undergraduate degree.
-Finally, beginning on Page 72 are the program requirements and course descriptions required of baccalaureate degrees, minors, certificates, and credentials with appropriate contact information at the beginning of each section.
+This catalog also contains the program requirements and course descriptions required of baccalaureate degrees, minors, certificates, and credentials with appropriate contact information at the beginning of each section.